Cornerstone-04/CSC112/function/variables.md

 - Scope of a variable is the region it is exists.

 - Static variables retain their value even when out of scope.

+NB: Initialisation is assigning a value to a variable at the point of decalration.